okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/linked-objects/index.md

 * Bob is the scrum lead for the Identity Scrum team.
 * Joe and Frank are both contributors to the team.

-Bob can be the `primary` for a Manager:Subordinate, an `associated` user for that same Linked Object definition, and also the `primary` for the Scrummaster:Contributor Linked Object definition.
+Bob can be the `primary` for a Manager:Subordinate, an `associated` user for that same Linked Object definition, and also the `primary` for the Scrumlead:Contributor Linked Object definition.

 To represent a relationship, create a Linked Object definition that specifies a `primary` (parent) relationship and an `associated` (child) relationship, and then add a link in which the appropriate user is assigned to each side of that link type.